-Create Service Principle for Microsoft Dynamics ERP Microservices
+Create Service Principal for Microsoft Dynamics ERP Microservices

-You will need Azure Active Directory tenant administrator rights to perform these steps.
+You will need Azure Active Directory global administrator rights to perform these steps.

-To add the service principle, complete the following steps.
+To add the service principal, complete the following steps.

 If you are unable to find the above applications, complete following steps.